-- 2. The sources and allowable uses of all DWSRF funds were identified. - 3.
+- 1. The amount of financial assistance needed for each application was estimated. - 2.
+The sources and allowable uses of all DWSRF funds were identified. - 3.
 The DWSRF funds were allocated among the projects, consistent with the amount available and the financial assistance needed.